Me and the Boys (TV series)

 Me and the Boys is an American sitcom that aired on the ABC network from September 20, 1994 until February 28, 1995.
 The series features comedian Steve Harvey, who also served as a writer, in his first starring role.
 The series was created by Bob Myer, Rob Dames and Lenny Ripps, and produced by a.k.a.
 Productions and Bob Myer Productions in association with ABC Productions.

 Synopsis

 Set in Dallas, Me and the Boys stars Steve Harvey as Steve Tower, a widower with three sons who ran a video store called The Video Depot.
-Madge Sinclair (in her last acting role before her death in December 1995) co-starred as Steve's mother-in-law, Mary Cook; and Chaz Lamar Shepherd, Wayne Collins, Jr., and Benjamin LeVert played Steve's sons Artis, William, and Andrew, respectively.
+Madge Sinclair (in her last acting role before her death in December 1995) co-starred as Steve's mother-in-law, Mary Cook.
+Chaz Lamar Shepherd, Wayne Collins, Jr., and Benjamin LeVert played Steve's sons Artis, William, and Andrew, respectively.

 The series was scheduled on Tuesdays following Full House (which co-creators Dames and Ripps had previously written and produced on) and preceding Home Improvement.
 Despite ranking #20 in the ratings, ABC canceled the series after one season.